apache/doris-website/docs/admin-manual/data-admin/ccr/manual.md

 under the License.
 -->

+## Limitations

+### Network Constraints

+- Syncer needs to be able to communicate with both the upstream and downstream FE (Frontend) and BE (Backend).

+- The downstream BE and upstream BE are directly connected through the IP used by the Doris BE process (as seen in `show frontends/backends`).

 ## Start syncer

 Start syncer according to the configurations and save a pid file in the default or specified path.
 The name of the pid file should follow `host_port.pid`.